Performance Breakdown

 Carpet Cleaning

-There are three test categories: surface cleaning tests on low and mid pile carpet, plus a deep cleaning test on mid pile carpet.
+There are three test categories: surface cleaning tests on low and mid-pile carpet, plus a deep cleaning test on mid-pile carpet.

-I scattered 50 grams worth of quaker oats, coffee, quinoa, and pet litter for all the surface debris tests.
+I scattered 50 grams worth of Quaker Oats, coffee, quinoa, and pet litter for all the surface debris tests.

-I scattered 100 grams of sand on medium pile carpet to see how much of it the H6 can pick up on deep cleaning tests.
+I scattered 100 grams of sand on a medium pile carpet to see how much of it the H6 can pick up on deep cleaning tests.

 One thing to note with the main cleaning head of the H6 is it has a sensor within the brush roll that detects the surface.
 Even in the lowest setting, if you’re cleaning carpet, the motor will automatically increase airflow to compensate.